apprenticeharper/DeDRM_tools/Other_Tools/eReader_PDB_Tools/README_eReaderPDB.txt

 The last script is eReaderPDB2PMLZ.pyw and it removes the DRM and extracts the PML and images from the ebook into a zip archive that can be directly imported into Calibre.

 All of these scripts are gui python programs.
-Python 2.X (32 bit) is already installed in Mac OSX.
-We recommend ActiveState's Active Python Version 2.X (32 bit) for Windows users.
+Python 2.5 or later (32 bit) is already installed in Mac OSX 10.5 and later.
+We recommend ActiveState's Active Python Version 2.5 or later (32 bit) for Windows users.

 Simply double-click to launch these applications and follow along.